Gatchan1/Phantom-Runner/README.md

 Small and fun javascript game rendered on a canvas.

 This project was started as a team effort along with other two team members (Toni and Pedro), during an intensive 9-week Ironhack Web Development bootcamp.
 The main idea for the game was mine, my team mates liked it a lot and we started working enthusiastically.
-I have to say that almost all of the code was mine in the original repo, and this fork is much more structured and polished than the original.
+I have to say that most of the code in the original repo was mine, and this fork is much more structured and polished than the original.

 Please check it out!